Teaching and learning

 Years 12 – 13

 Stroud High School and Marling School work collaboratively to offer a wide range of courses and subject combinations, with provision delivered across both schools.
 The Sixth Form area has further details of courses and our prospectus.

-All students are expected to study 4 AS levels in year 12 and 3 A levels in year 13, in addition to our enrichment programme.
+All students are expected to study 3 A levels in addition to our enrichment programme.
 We believe that this provides our students a full and demanding curriculum in preparation for the future.
 Over 90% of girls go onto higher education when they leave school, with the majority taking up degree courses at prestigious universities.

 Information, Advice and Guidance

 Courses are constantly under review in order to offer as much choice as possible.
-A full programme of independent and unbiased Careers Education, Information, Advice and Guidance, delivered by our external providers from SGS, Stroud College, supports students in each academic year and in their choices at every level from GCSE then AS and A level choice through to university application.
+A full programme of independent and unbiased Careers Education, Information, Advice and Guidance, delivered by our external providers from SGS, Stroud College, supports students in each academic year and in their choices at every level from GCSE to A level choice through to university application.

 Religious Education is considered to be an important part of our students’ education.
 Courses follow the Gloucestershire Agreed Syllabus.
 Students are encouraged to join in wide-ranging discussion in order to come to an understanding of, and tolerance for, those whose beliefs differ from their own.

 Assemblies also play an important part in school life.
 Often these assemblies take the form of celebrating achievements by groups or individuals; frequently they are planned and presented by students.
 Parents have the right to withdraw their daughters from Religious Education or collective worship by writing to the Headteacher.